BOOK REVIEW - ‘Hooked’ by Nir Eyal and Ryan Hoover🔗

-In order to shed light on how some products manage to gain a cult-like following while some don’t, Eyal and Hoover dives deep into the mechanics of habit-formation.
-They lay out the Hook Model, which consists of four steps: Trigger, action, variable reward and investment.
+In order to shed light on how some products manage to gain a cult-like following while some don’t, Nir Eyal and Ryan Hoover dive deep into the mechanics of habit formation in their book Hooked.
+The authors introduce the Hook Model, which consists of four steps: Trigger, action, variable reward and investment.
 Triggers are both internal and external and they refer to the things that cause the itch pushing us to use a product over and over.
 Action is the actual behavior itself, which is done in anticipation of a reward.
 The easier and more fun the action, the higher the likelihood that the user will want to repeat it.
 Variable reward is the unpredictability associated with the usage action and this turns every interaction with the product into a new adventure.
 Lastly, investment phase involves the user giving the product a bigger place in her life.
 By bringing in more people, sharing more data with the platform or spending more money to upgrade to a more premium service, she makes it more likely that she will come back and go through the four steps of the Hook Model another time.
 The fact that we value more the products in which we invested significant time and effort is just one of the tricks our brain plays on us.

 The possibility that corporate giants might have figured out all our cognitive biases and have us all wrapped around their fingers is a disturbing one.
 Ethical conduct on the part of companies is what can shield customers from the harm they are not even aware of.
 Hooked dedicates considerable space to a precautionary discussion of the role ethics should play in habit formation.
 Where does marketing end and manipulation start?
 Does the goal of creating an addictive product justify anything and everything?
 Eyal and Hoover bring to the fore two questions for product designers to use as a yardstick in deciding whether they crossed the red line in habit formation: “Would I use this product myself?” and “Does this product improve the user’s life?”
 Products for which both answers are “yes” are the ones you can get behind.
 On the other hand, pushing a product that wouldn’t improve the user’s life and you wouldn’t use yourself could simply be deemed exploitation.
 As legislation catches up with times, one can expect that this sort of exploitation of people’s cognitive weaknesses for material gain will have legal implications, too.